Bohjaangles/Bohjaangles/README.md

 <h4>:man_technologist: About Me :</h4>
 I am a Full Stack Developer from Canada.

-- :telescope: ran a multi-city brick and morter business from 2015-2022, transitioned into web development through Lighthouse labs 2022.
+- :telescope: Owned/operated a multi-city brick and morter business from 2015-2022, transitioned into web development through Lighthouse labs 2022.
 In 2023, I am continueing to develop my coding knowledge and skillbase and seeking employment in web or mobile development.

 - :seedling: exploring NextJS and TS.